ErnieTech101/WSJTXLogViewer/README.md

   STATION_CALL=YOURCALL

 ### Usage:
+  wsjtxlogviewer (Without arguments will use the .api and .cfg file in the directory where you put the wsjtxlogviewe.exe program.

+    </br>or</br>

   wsjtxlogviewer -adif c:\users\yourusername\AppData\Local\WSJT-X\wsjtx_log.adi -cfg c:\wherever-you-keep-it\wsjtxlogviewer.cfg </br> (if you add -v to the the end of the command-line for verbose debug info)

 ### Commands: